DurhamSmith/small/README.md

 *** Positioning of structural children on creation
 *** ?
 Joining sub objs on creation
 * Model for single strand linkers (and ones in close proximity)

+* In field

+** Make partner when there are already some ocupied nts